-III.
-Class struggle under capitalism, the struggle for democratic rights, and the emergence of the dictatorship of the proletariat
+3. Class Struggle Under Capitalism, the Struggle for Democratic Rights, and the Emergence of the Dictatorship of the Proletariat

-The ruling class utilises all the ideological means at its disposal to identify bourgeois parliamentary institutions with the consolidation of democratic rights of the toilers.
-In Western Europe, North America, Japan, and Australia, for instance, the capitalist rulers seek to appear as champions of "democracy" in the eyes of the workers and plebeian masses, an outlook which has been strengthened by the negative experiences of fascism and Stalinism.
+The ruling class utilizes all the ideological means at its disposal to identify bourgeois parliamentary institutions with the consolidation of democratic rights of the toilers.
+In Western Europe, North America, Japan, and Australia, for instance, the capitalist rulers seek to appear as champions of "democracy" in the eyes of the workers and plebeian masses, an outlook which has been powerfully strengthened by the negative experiences of fascism and Stalinism.

-One of the key components of the struggle for winning the masses to socialist revolution, to the dictatorship of the proletariat, consists of responding to their democratic aspirations, of expressing them adequately, and thus counteracting the strenuous efforts of, the reformists to co-opt the struggle for democratic demands and divert it into the blind alley of bourgeois parliamentary institutions.
+One of the key components of the struggle for winning the masses to socialist revolution, to the dictatorship of the proletariat, consists of properly understanding the scope of their democratic aspirations and actions, of expressing them adequately, and thus counteracting the strenuous efforts of the reformists to coopt the struggle for democratic demands and di vert it into the blind alley of bourgeois parliamentary institutions.

-Whatever democratic rights the masses enjoy under capitalism - from the right to free speech, to the right to organise labour unions and workers' parties, to the right to universal franchise and free abortion - have been won by them through struggle.
+Whatever democratic rights the masses enjoy under capitalism-from the right to free speech, to the right to organize labour unions and workers parties, to the right to universal franchise and free abortion- have been won by them through struggle.
 Revolutionary Marxists fight for the broadest possible democratic rights under capitalism.
 The greater the degree of democratic rights, the greater the possibilities for the workers and their allies to struggle for their interests and to improve the relationship of class forces for the proletariat, in preparation for the showdown struggles with the capitalists for power.

 It is in the class interests of the workers to fight to defend every conquest of the masses, including democratic rights, against capitalist reaction.
-History has shown that the working class is the only class that can consistently do so, and that the workers united front is the best instrument for successfully organising such a fight against the threat of fascist or military dictatorships.
+History has shown that the working class is the only class that can consistently do so, and that the workers united front is the best instrument for successfully organizing such a fight against the threat of fascist or military dictatorships.
 Likewise, in the fight against capitalist reaction, we place no confidence in the capitalist state or any of its institutions.
 Every restriction by the capitalist state on democratic rights will inevitably be used tenfold against the working class and especially its revolutionary wing.
-Fascism, like any other attempt to impose an authoritarian regime, can only be stopped by independent mass mobilisations by a united working class and its allies, in consciously-led united front mass struggles.
+Fascism can only be stopped by independent mass mobilizations of a united working class and its allies, in consciously led united-front mass struggles.

 Capitalism in its decay breeds reaction.
 The extent of democratic rights and freedoms enjoyed by the masses at any particular time in a given country are determined by the relationship of class forces.

-In the imperialist epoch, given the increased polarisation between the classes, the long-term tendency for capitalism in the imperialist epoch is to restrict democratic rights.
+Although there are oscillations within this historic trend, the long-term tendency for capitalism in the imperialist epoch is to restrict democratic rights in face of deepening class polarization.
 This is especially true the more a given capitalist class finds itself in economic and social crisis, and the smaller are its material bases and reserves.
-Today this can be seen most clearly in the many brutal dictatorships in semi-colonial countries.
+Today this can be seen most clearly in the many brutal dictatorships in semicolonial countries.